imcf/pyppms/TESTING.md

 ## Requirements

 Testing is performed using [pytest][1].
-Currently all *request-response* tests (basically all of the [PpmsConnection](/src/pumapy/ppms.py) class) do require a valid API-key and a connection to a PUMAPI instance.
+Almost all *request-response* tests (basically anything in the [PpmsConnection](/src/pumapy/ppms.py) class) do **NOT** require a valid API-key or a connection to a PUMAPI instance but can be performed using the built-in response-caching mechanism combined with the mocks and cached responses provided with the tests.
+The only exception are those tests that do not make sense in such a scenario (i.e. that do test if interaction with an actual PUMAPI instance is effectively working).
+Those tests have to be requested explicitly by adding the "`--online`" flag to the pytest-call.

 ### Configuration and API Key

-To run those tests, copy the example [`pumapyconf.py`](/resources/examples/pumapyconf.py) file to the `/tests/` directory and edit it according to your instance and key.
+To run the tests, copy the example [`pumapyconf.py`](/resources/examples/pumapyconf.py) file to the `/tests/` directory.
+For the online tests, please edit it according to your instance and key - the offline tests work without config modifications.

 ### PPMS Preparations